I. What is the NPDB

 “The NPDB is meant to be used as one of many tools available to health care entities of all types as they make licensing, certification, hiring, credentialing, contracting, and similar decisions.
 The NPDB can provide valuable background information, but health care entities should use the NPDV in conjunction with other resources when making personnel and contracting decisions.”

-In light of significant limitations to the NPDB discussed above, it cannot be used by Medicare and Medicaid participants to meet their statutory screening obligations.
-For a cost-effective, easy way to screen your employees, contractors, vendors and agents, reach out us today at 800 294-0952 or by filling out the form below.
+In light of the significant limitations of the NPDB discussed above, it cannot be used by Medicare and Medicaid participants to meet their statutory screening obligations.
+For a cost-effective, easy way to screen your employees, contractors, vendors, and agents, reach out to us today at 800 294-0952 or by filling out the form below.